-Tourist Resort Fund
+Tourist Resort Tax Fund

 The major revenue source in this fund is generated from Resort Taxes on accommodations and food and beverage sales.
-In FY 2019 all resort tax revenues and the related expenditures for tourism and the Community Center operations are budgeted in the Resort Tax Fund.
-In prior years the allocations were 34% to the Resort Tax Fund and 66% to the General Fund for the cost of operating the Community Center.
-FY 2019 tax revenues are projected at \$2,930,000 which is a 20% increase over total FY 2018 and are generated from additional hotel and restaurants coming online.
-The increase will provide funding for increased tourism promotional activities of \$805,000 and an \$299,787 increase to reserves after fully funding Community Center operations.
+In FY 2019 all resort tax revenues and the related expenditures for tourism and the Community Center operations are budgeted in the Tourist Resort Fund.
+In prior years, the allocations were 34% to the Tourist Resort Tax Fund and 66% to the General Fund for the cost of operating the Community Center.
+FY 2019 tax revenues are projected at \$2,930,000 which is a 20% increase over total FY 2018 (including amounts previously accounted for in the General Fund) and are generated from additional hotel and restaurants coming online.
+The increase will provide funding for: